JaredMindlin/Interactive-Balance-Board-/README.md

 * cd ../frontend
 * npm start

-Access the app at http://localhost:3000.
+Access the app at http://localhost:3000 locally or http://<your-network-ip>:3000.

 **Usage**
 * Navigate to the System Control page to manage the system's state and connected devices.